manuelcanga/rapidopress/README.md

 ## For developers...

 * constant RAPIDO_PRESS always 'true'
-* RapidoPress loads functions.php but it also loads  functions-theme.php ( for theme area ) or  functions-admin.php ( for admin area )
+* RapidoPress loads functions.php but it also loads  theme-functions.php ( for theme area ) or  admin-functions.php ( for admin area )
 * not more "$accepted_args" in add_action or add_filter.
 * add_action allow path.
 Examples: